 No global network on vector-borne diseases has been formed yet.
-Due to the width of the topic, that involves several diseases affecting different animal species, and humans (e.g. Rift Valley fever) SIRCAH is currently working to better define the scope of a possible STAR-IDAZ IRC Working Group (WG) on the topic, following the procedures indicated in the Terms of Reference for establishing WGs.
+Due to the width of the topic, that involves several diseases affecting different animal species, and humans (e.g. Rift Valley fever) it was decided to focus the activities of the STAR-IDAZ IRC Working Group (WG) on vectors (i.e. insects and ticks) including pathogen transmission by the vector, rather than on specific diseases.
+A list of possible members to form the WG is under consideration.